johnbillion/awesome-github-actions-security/README.md

 * [Poutine](https://github.com/boostsecurityio/poutine) ([List of rules here](https://boostsecurityio.github.io/poutine/))
 * [Zizmor](https://github.com/woodruffw/zizmor) ([List of rules here](https://woodruffw.github.io/zizmor/audits/))

 I'm currently using all three of these scanners on several of my repos.
-The scanners are all actively maintained and between them they provide good coverage of many aspects of workflow file security best practices as well as detecting misconfigurations and vulnerabilities.
+The scanners are all actively maintained and together they provide good coverage of many aspects of workflow file security best practices as well as detecting misconfigurations and vulnerabilities.

 ## Workflow and runner hardening